JIgna-89/C-programming/README.md

 Source video: [C# Tutorial - Full Course for Beginners](https://youtu.be/GhQdlIFylQ8).

-There is a *Screenshots* file where I will add the screenshots as I go through this training.
+I will try to add exercises to each created file.

 #### Worth to mention:
 I have a BA in English-Spanish translation and I am looking to transition to the software field.
 Luckily, I do have practice in regex and some SQL syntax.
 These have made me eager to learn more about programming and databases.